 As we have for the past year, we continue to monitor all residents and staff for signs and symptoms of the virus.
 We also remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading.

 Infection Control Measures

-Since March, we have had aggressive infection control measures in place.
-We have implemented all recommended guidance from the Centers for Disease Control, the Centers for Medicare & Medicaid Services, and our state and local health departments to protect our residents and staff.
-Because we have taken this situation very seriously, our campus has:
+Since March 2020, we have followed all recommended guidance from the Centers for Disease Control and Prevention (CDC), Centers Medicare & Medicaid Services (CMS), and our state and local health departments.
+Because we have taken this situation very seriously, our campus continues to:

 As we navigate this challenge, we are especially grateful for our dedicated caregivers, who are working tirelessly to ensure a clean, safe environment for all who live and work here.
 We all remain focused on providing exceptional care and services for all our residents.